LUKi

 The orchestrator has four behaviour modes, and you can pick one per group chat:

-• One-per-message — exactly one character replies to any given message; the orchestrator picks the most relevant one.
+• One-per-message: exactly one character replies to any given message, and the orchestrator picks the most relevant one.

 Natural-flow is the most interesting one.
-It's also the most expensive in compute, so it's gated to Pro.
-But it's what produces the conversations that actually feel like a group of people thinking together.
+It's also the most expensive in compute, so it's gated to Eternal.
+It's what produces conversations that feel like a group of people thinking together.

 A real example: three characters making a decision with you.